nispok/snackbar/README.md

      }) // action button's ActionClickListener
     .show(this); // activity where it is displayed
 ```
-It uses <a href="https://github.com/romannurik/android-swipetodismiss">Roman Nurik's SwipeToDismiss sample code</a> to implement the swipte-to-dimiss functionality.<br /><br />
+It uses <a href="https://github.com/romannurik/android-swipetodismiss">Roman Nurik's SwipeToDismiss sample code</a> to implement the swipe-to-dimiss functionality.<br /><br />
 If you would like to add features to it or report any bugs, refer to the <a href="https://github.com/wmora/snackbar/issues">issues</a> section.<br /><br />

 # Developed By